Skip to Main Content

 In the last 2 years, ETA estimated fraud rates of 8.57 percent and 7.73 percent, respectively.20 Notably, neither of these rates included PUA.
 The fraud rate—which is a subset of the improper payment rate—for pandemic-related UI programs was likely higher than the fraud rate for regular UI programs.
 In fact, in the first 6 months after the CARES Act passed, we found 4 states paid $1 out of every $5 in PUA benefits to likely fraudsters.
 In 2023, GAO estimated the pandemic-related fraud rate, including PUA, was 11 to 15 percent for the period April 2020 to May 2023, and estimated up to $135 billion was lost to fraud.

 We will continue to review and evaluate improper payment rate estimates.
-Although the FY 2023 estimated improper payment rate was reported as 14.83 percent, this rate still exceeds pre-pandemic levels and fails to meet federal requirements.
+Although the improper payment rate for FY 2024 has been reduced to 14.41 percent21, this rate still exceeds pre-pandemic levels and fails to meet federal requirements.
 Furthermore, estimating the improper payment rate for all emergency UI programs is critical for the efficient operation of the program.
 ETA and the states, under their program operating responsibilities, must determine the improper payment rate, including the fraud rate, for pandemic UI programs.

 During his March 2022 and March 2023 congressional testimonies, Inspector General Larry D. Turner reported that the unprecedented infusion of federal funds into the UI program combined with continuing program weaknesses and easily attainable stolen PII provided a high-value target for fraudsters to exploit.
 Because some states were not prepared to process the extraordinary volume of new UI claims and struggled to implement the new programs, some controls were not initially implemented.